Approov Trial Guide

 Integrate Into Your Backend

 Follow one of our Backend API Quickstarts.
 Here you will find the details of how to integrate the Approov token check into the backend platforms we support out of the box.
-If your platform does not have an associated quickstart guide, don’t worry because the generic token check integration process is easy.
-You can read about it here.

 For the testing and verification there are a range of capabilities open to you: